tripping242/ClockFeeder/README.md

 * Koin for dependency injection
 * Retrofit/OkHttp/Gson for networking
 * Control (MVI) as architectural pattern

-## Setup <a name="setup"></a>
-1. Create your **git** repository and check it out on your machine.
-2. Add `git@github.com:tailoredmedia/AndroidAppTemplateCompose.git` as remote and merge the latest commit into your repository (you most likely need to `--allow-unrelated-histories`).
-3. Run the provided `setup.sh` script to rename files and properties according to project.
-Afterwards delete `setup.sh` from your repository.
-`setup.sh` script needs bash version 4+.
-[MacOS has bash version 3.2 pre-installed and needs to be upgraded](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba)!
-4. Change `README.md` content to something appropriate.
-5. Commit and Push to your **git** repository.

 ## App structure <a name="app_structure"></a>
 Features should be contained in a separate module.
 The `core` module should contain shared code, for example *api* or *database* classes that are needed in multiple feature modules.
 The `app` module contains Android app related (*ui*) code.
 Depending on the project size